Pacific Counseling Service: West Coast Counseling

 Other antiwar activists soon realized that Hirsch was on to something as many GIs contacted the GI Office asking for help.
-Sidney Peterman, a Unitarian minister and longtime peace activist in the American Friends Service Committee, along with several other area activists, opened a second office in Monterey, California in March 1969, rebranding the overall project West Coast Counseling.
+Sidney Peterman, a Unitarian minister and longtime peace activist in the American Friends Service Committee, along with several other area activists, opened a second office in Monterey, California in March 1969, rebranding the overall project as West Coast Counseling.
 Peterman had been inspired by the burgeoning G.I. coffeehouse movement which was already convincing antiwar activists of the effectiveness of civilian and student support for GIs in their growing resistance to the military and the war.
 The new office was right next to the Fort Ord Army Base where 40,000 Army soldiers were being trained for Vietnam.
 Funding was obtained from pacifist and religious organizations, as well as some Vietnam veterans and conscientious objectors.
 One of the most active early staffers was Alan Miller, a Presbyterian cleric from Minnesota.
 By the end of 1969, additional offices were opened in Oakland, San Diego and Tacoma, Washington.
 The Oakland office was set up near the Oakland Army Base, which in 1970 was the main embarkation point for soldiers being sent to Indochina, often sending more than a thousand a day.

 Expansion to Pacific Counseling Service

-During 1969 the U.S. began a major tactical shift of U.S. combat operations in Southeast Asia from the ground to the air.
+During 1969, the U.S. began a major tactical shift of U.S. combat operations in Southeast Asia from the ground to the air.
 As the ground war stalemated and Army grunts increasingly refused to fight or resisted the war in various other ways, the U.S. "turned increasingly to air bombardment".
 As a result, much of the U.S. war related activity shifted to bases on the West Coast and the chain of U.S. Navy and Air Force bases ringing the Pacific.
 Recognizing this shift in early 1970, Peterman and other organizers made plans to expand abroad and replaced "West Coast" with "Pacific" becoming the Pacific Counseling Service.
-Peterman made a two-month tour of possible Asian locations and Japanese peace activists recalled Peterman appearing at their Tokyo office in March 1970 "wearing black clerical robes that reached to the ankles with a high collar".
+Peterman made a two-month tour of possible Asian locations, and Japanese peace activists recalled Peterman appearing at their Tokyo office in March 1970 "wearing black clerical robes that reached to the ankles with a high collar".
 Peterman returned to Tokyo to open the first Asian office in April 1970.
-During the last six months of 1970, additional offices were established in Okinawa, Hong Kong, Olongapo City in the Philippines and in Iwakuni, Japan.
+During the last six months of 1970, additional offices were established in Okinawa, Hong Kong, Olongapo City in the Philippines, and in Iwakuni, Japan.
 An office was also opened in Los Angeles during this period.
 As of May, 1971, forty full time staff were working in the eleven PCS projects on the West Coast and in Asia.
-For short periods of time there were PCS offices in Balibago and Angel City in the Philippines, Misawa and Yokota in Japan, and Honolulu.
+For short periods of time there were PCS offices in Balibago and Angeles City in the Philippines, Misawa and Yokota Air Bases in Japan, and Honolulu.